-As of May 2020, the median home price within Seattle was just over $767,906.
+As of December 2020, the median home price within Seattle was $783,969.
 If you buy a home within the city limits, you’ll likely pay a premium for it.
 Expanding your search to outlying areas could increase your buying power dramatically.

 Start by looking at recent sale prices on listing websites like Realtor.com, Trulia and Zillow.
 Zero in on the particular area(s) where you’d like to buy a house.